mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/guidelines.md

 Bottom line: do not worry too much about catching your exceptions.

 On the other hand, *never* silence exceptions (silencing an exception is catching it then not acting upon it).
-At least log the exception before moving on (there is a nice method to display an exception with its stack trace: {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::API.print_ruby_exception SDK.API.print_ruby_exception}) along with information about why this exception can be ignored.
+At least log the exception before moving on (there is a nice method to display an exception with its stack trace: user_api.mdi.tools.print_ruby_exception(e)) along with information about why this exception can be ignored.
 Not doing so will make your agent very difficult to debug when it will encounter an unusual situation in a production environment.